-Believe it or not there actually are fake plates out there but all the fake plates we could find were the regular rounded plates and Castleberry almost always uses the hex type plates (except for the video below).
+Believe it or not there actually are fake plates out there but all the fake plates we could find were the regular rounded plates and Castleberry almost always uses the hex type plates .
 We were unable to find fake hex plates anywhere.
 He could cut some fakes plates out of Styrofoam and paint them black but it would be pretty tough to make those look legit.

 Brad Castleberry Uses Photoshop?

 People have also claimed that he uses Photoshop in some of his pictures.
-While the fake weights accusation seems to be unlikely the Photoshop claims are a bit more real.
+While the fake weights accusation looks to be true the Photoshop claims are true as well.
 Let’s take a look at this picture he posted on his Instagram of himself doing some shrugs.

 If you count the number of plates on each side you will notice there are 10 plates per side.
 The funny thing is we already discussed earlier that nine plates is the absolute most that the bars will hold with a clamp, and if there is no clamp the weights would have fallen off then ends as soon as he lifted it.
 Also, if he were really shrugging 10 plates he would post a video rather than a photo.

 Check out this video below from his Instagram of him shrugging 9 plates from a side view.
 At the end of the video you can clearly see the clip is at the end of the bar and there is no way you could fit another plate on there with a clip.